 This article is the second in a three-part series summarizing water quality data collected by Iowa Soybean Association (ISA) and partners for 2019.

 The ISA has a certified water lab that analyzes samples from rivers, streams, individual tile outlets, and edge of field practices from around the state of Iowa.
 This information is used to target areas for planning and implementation projects.
 It’s provided to individual farmers to assess their operations, and used to evaluate the effectiveness of installed practices on water quality.
-For this analysis, data collected with the Miller Creek Water Quality Initiative (WQI) and Benton WQI projects provide an example of the impact of ongoing conservation implementation on water quality in the area (figure 1).
+For this analysis, data collected with the Miller Creek Water Quality Initiative (WQI) and Benton WQI projects provide an example of the impact of ongoing conservation implementation on water quality in the area (figure 1 below).

 The Iowa Department of Agriculture and Land Stewardship (IDALS) fund the Miller Creek WQI and Benton WQI watershed demonstration projects.
 Located within the Middle Cedar watershed in eastern Iowa, the projects focus on reducing nutrients leaving farm fields through voluntary adoption of practices outlined in the Iowa Nutrient Reduction Strategy (INRS).
 Water quality monitoring was implemented in Miller Creek in April 2014 and in Benton County in June 2015.
 Sampling is focused on both individual field tiles and streams to give producers a look at the impact of their field management is having on water quality in their watershed.